 - Spoon it.
 Spoon in a delicious topping for your next taco night with plain yogurt.
 Use ½ cup plain low-fat Greek yogurt, 2 teaspoons taco seasoning and 1 teaspoon lime juice for a fun alternative to sour cream.
 And that's not all: plain yogurt is a versatile ingredient and often can be substituted for sour cream in recipes.

 - Dunk it.
 Dunk in the yogurt fun — and build kitchen skill confidence — with banana-yogurt-granola pops.
 Use half a banana with a popsicle stick placed in the bottom.
 Have your child dunk the banana in low-fat yogurt, roll in granola and enjoy!

 How Much of a Good Thing?

-One cup of dairy-based fat-free or low-fat yogurt provides 30 to 45 percent of the daily value for calcium, so you can get a lot of nutritional bang for your buck.
-If you are using frozen yogurt, 1 cup provides about 10 percent of the daily value for calcium.
+One cup of dairy-based fat-free or low-fat yogurt provides 30 to 45% of the daily value for calcium, so you can get a lot of nutritional bang for your buck.
+If you are using frozen yogurt, 1 cup provides about 10% of the daily value for calcium.
 Remember to look for fortified varieties if you're choosing plant-based alternatives.

-One cup dairy-based yogurt or fortified plant-based yogurt counts as one of the three dairy servings recommended for children 9 years old through adulthood by USDA's MyPlate.
-For 2- and 3-year-olds, 2 cups of dairy or calcium-fortified beverage per day are recommended.
-For 4- to 8-year-olds, 2½ cups per day.
+One cup dairy-based yogurt or fortified plant-based yogurt counts as one of the three dairy servings recommended for children 10 years old through adulthood by MyPlate.
+For toddlers, 1½ to 2 cups of dairy or calcium-fortified beverage per day are recommended.
+For children under 10, 2½ cups per day.